brittonlaroche/MongoDB-Demos/Stitch/tools/quickstart/README.md

 ## ![3](../img/3b.png)  Query the Sample data

-We can create a simple query to pull back sales data for the store located in austin with the following document query:
+We can create a simple query to pull back sales data for the store located in Austin with the following document query:

 ```{"storeLocation": "Austin"}```